jenkinsci/helm-charts/charts/jenkins/UPGRADING.md

 # Upgrade Notes

 ## To 5.0.0
-- `controller.image` has been removed.
+- `controller.image`, `controller.tag`, and `controller.tagLabel` have been removed.
 If you want to overwrite the image you now need to configure any or all of:
     - `controller.image.registry`
     - `controller.image.repository`
     - `controller.image.tag`